RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP IAM/Overview of GCP IAM Services.md

 - When you grant a role to a principal, you give that principal all of the permissions in that role.
 - There are three types of roles:

-- Predefined roles:
-  - In addition to the basic roles, IAM provides additional predefined roles that give granular access to specific Google Cloud resources.
-These roles are created and maintained by Google.
-Google automatically updates their permissions as necessary, such as when Google Cloud adds new features or services.

-You can grant multiple roles to the same user, at any level of the resource hierarchy.
-For example, the same user can have the Compute Network Admin and Logs Viewer roles on a project, and also have the Pub/Sub Publisher role on a Pub/Sub topic within that project.
-  - Roles that are managed by Google Cloud services.
-  - These roles contain the permissions needed to perform common tasks for each given service.
-  - For example, the Pub/Sub Publisher role (roles/pubsub.publisher) provides access to publish messages to a Pub/Sub topic.

-- Custom roles:
-  - Roles that you create that contain only the permissions that you specify.
-  - You have complete control over the permissions in these roles.
-  - However, they have a higher maintenance burden than predefined roles.
-  - And there's a limit to the number of custom roles that you can have in your project and in your organization.

 - Basic roles:
   - **Highly permissive** roles that provide broad access to Google Cloud services.
   - These roles can be useful for testing purposes, but shouldn't be used in production environments.